Lisa Hazirjian, Ph.D., Win Together Consulting

 - Vote411, run by the League of Women Voters Education Fund, includes an online nonpartisan voter guide where North Carolina voters can enter their address to find a list of races on their ballot with links to candidate questionnaire responses.
 TIP: Scroll to the bottom of the page to find the Voter Guide feature and launch a search.

 - Common Cause NC has an extensive North Carolina Voter Guide that includes searchable candidate profiles.

 - NC VOTER, a project of Democracy NC, includes both Spanish and English nonpartisan resources on voting in North Carolina, including links to sample ballots and nonpartisan voter guides.

-For more information about what nonprofit organizations can do during elections, watch Everything Your Nonprofits Needs to Know Leading Up to the 2020 Election and read Answers to Common Questions about Nonprofits and the 2020 Election.
+For more information about what nonprofit organizations can do during elections, check out Everything You Wanted to Know About Nonprofits and Elections...But Were Afraid to Ask and Answers to Common Questions About Nonprofits and the 2022 Election.

 - Pick One Goal and Make it SMARTIE.
 Whatever will feel like success, come up with a way to describe it and a way to measure it.
 Check it against the Management Center’s handy SMARTIE Goals worksheet and be honest with yourselves about whether or not what you have in mind is realistic.
 Then put it down on paper and hang it up where everyone can see it (or put it on post-it notes on your computers if you’re working on this virtually) so you don’t lose sight of your desired outcome.